 The maximum Child Tax Credit amounts to $3,600 per child under the age of 6, and $3,000 per child ages 6 to 17.
 You'll qualify for the full credit if you're a single filer with a modified adjusted gross income of less than $75,000, a single parent filing as head of household with a MAGI of less than $112,500, or a married couple filing jointly with less than $150,000 in income.
 The credit phases out for taxpayers with higher incomes.

 Wealthier families who may not qualify for the enhanced credit in 2021 can still claim the previous Child Tax Credit of up to $2,000 per child, which begins to phase out at $200,000 in income for single or head-of-household filers and at $400,000 for married couples filing jointly.

 "With two parents, two kids, that's $7,200 in the pockets that's going to help to take care of your family," Biden said in his address to Congress on April 28.

 Check out Grow's calculator to determine how much you could be eligible to receive.

-Families who prefer to wait to receive the full credit when they file their 2021 taxes will be able to access an online portal that will allow them to opt out of monthly payments.
-The IRS plans to make that portal available by July 1.
+Families who prefer to wait to receive the full credit when they file their taxes next spring are able to opt out of monthly payments.

-The IRS will make paper forms available for those who don't have internet access, Commissioner Charles Rettig said last month in testimony at a Senate committee hearing.
+You can do so online using the IRS Child Tax Credit Update Portal.
+The IRS will make paper forms available for those who don't have internet access, IRS Commissioner Charles Rettig said in April testimony before the Senate.

 As of now, the enhanced Child Tax Credit will expire at the end of the year.
-However, last month, Biden introduced his American Families Plan, which proposes to extend the tax benefit through 2025.
-He previously said the administration will push to make the benefit permanent.
+However, a group of Democratic lawmakers has been pushing to make the benefit permanent.